Speciality: Gastroenterology / Hepatology / General Internal Medicine

 Dr Christopher is a consultant gastroenterologist in St James's Hospital.

 Dr Christopher graduated with an honours degree in medicine from the National University of Ireland Galway (NUIG).

 He pursued his postgraduate training and completed the General Professional Training (GPT) and Registrar Training Programme (RTP) before taking up Higher Specialist Training (HST) in Gastroenterology, Hepatology and General Internal Medicine.
 He was awarded the Certificate of Satisfactory Completion of Specialist Training (CSCST).

 Dr Christopher completed a three year United European Gastroenterology (UEG) curriculum postgraduate teaching programme.
-He is a member of the Royal College of Physicians Ireland (RCPI) and the Royal College of Physicians and Surgeons Glasgow (RCPSG).
+He is a fellow of both the Royal College of Physicians of Ireland (RCPI) and Royal College of Physicians and Surgeons of Glasgow (RCPSG).
 He received his fellowship from the European Section and Board of Gastroenterology and Hepatology (FESBGH) in 2020.

 Dr Christopher has gained experience in gastroenterology, hepatology and internal medicine while working in major teaching university hospitals in Dublin, including; Beaumont Hospital, Tallaght University Hospital and James Connolly Hospital.
 He also worked as hepatology specialist registar in the National Liver Transplant Unit in St Vincent’s University Hospital in Dublin.

 He took up his first consultancy post in gastroenterology in University Hospital Galway (UHG) followed by a position in the Regional Hospital Mullingar before taking up his current full time post here in St James's Hospital.